Notifications from Aflac

 Pro: Premiums priced to fit most budgets

 If you get injured, you may be unable to work for a certain period while recovering.
-An AD&D policy can help you and your loved ones with loss of income.
-Similarly, if you pass away, an AD&D insurance plan can provide your family with an added financial safety net.
-This is also true if you add it as a rider to your life insurance plan — loved ones could receive a substantially larger death benefit, leaving them more financially secure.
+An AD&D policy can help you and your loved ones by offering financial protection.
+Similarly, if you pass away, an AD&D insurance plan can help provide your family with an added financial safety net.
+This is also true if you add it as a rider to your life insurance plan — loved ones could receive a larger death benefit, leaving them more financially secure.

 Pro: Helps with medical costs